dandersondea/Google-Docs-Multiline-Editing/README.md

     1. Initialize multiple cursors that allow a user to dynamically edit multiple lines simultaneously, directly in the document.
         1. Multiple cursors however are not supported by Google Docs.

-2. *For move line,* the ideal design would be to:
+2. *For line shifting,* the ideal design would be to:

     1. Enable low-latency editing by using client-side JavaScript to update the document and then asynchronously sync the changes to the server.
         1. For security and integrity reasons however, Google Docs does not expose its DOM to the browser, meaning all edits must be passed through the `google.script.run` API and processed on the server.
-This leads to meaningful lag between the time a user submits a move line request and when the document gets updated.
+This leads to meaningful lag between the time a user submits a line shift request and when the document gets updated.
         2. Due to this lag, the following were not implemented:
-            1. Support for holding down the arrow keys to continuously move lines.
+            1. Support for holding down the arrow keys to continuously shift lines.
                 1. The lag made it too difficult to tell how many requests were being submitted when the key was held down.
             2. Support for moving elements other than TEXT, PARAGRAPH, and LIST_ITEM (*e.g.* images and tables).
                 1. The current usability of the feature did not seem worth extending the # of supported element types.
-    2. Allow the user to trigger the move line procedure while focused on the document, without having to shift the browser's focus over to the sidebar.
+    2. Allow the user to trigger the line shifting procedure while focused on the document, without having to shift the browser's focus over to the sidebar.
         1. Google Docs restricts JavaScript execution in the main document, meaning script-based keyboard listeners only work inside the sidebar or modal in which they're defined.
         2. Workarounds potentially exist but were deemed not meaningfully impactful to explore given the more-pressing limitations described above.
 For reference the potential workarounds are:
-            1. Place the move line function under a custom menu and then use Google's built-in menu shortcuts to connect them to the keyboard (Mac: Option (⌥) + Command (⌘) + M, then assigned letter).
+            1. Place the line shifting function under a custom menu and then use Google's built-in menu shortcuts to connect them to the keyboard (Mac: Option (⌥) + Command (⌘) + M, then assigned letter).
             2. Create a Chrome Extension and then register global keyboard shortcuts at [chrome://extensions/shortcuts](chrome://extensions/shortcuts) to call the Google Apps Script functions via `chrome.runtime.sendMessage()`.

 ## File structure